Lioheart/pf2e-hex/README.md

     - (GM) `cone` internal angle can be configured (defaults to 60 degree)
     - (GM) Collision type to use for wall collision coloring and target helper check
     - (User) Target helper can be enabled or disabled

+### Token

+- Measurement
+    - Custom `distanceTo` function for correct range calculation between tokens

+## Not implemented

+### Auras

+I am waiting on pf2e system support for extending the aura system.
+PoC MR already created.

+### Flanking

+I have no current intention to implement a custom flanking detector as I don't have a generalized solution in mind yet.
+It is possible to still use the system flanking detector on hex grids to mixed results.
+I have turned off said automation and instead given PCs a custom feat that adds a `Target is Off Guard` toggle the player can check and given NPCs a custom effect that does the same.

+#### Feat

+Create a new feat, adding the following Rule Elements before adding it to the bonus feat section of all PCs.
+I highly suggest naming the feat.

+RollOption: `{"key":"RollOption","domain":"all","option":"off-guard","label":"Target is Off Guard","toggleable":true}`
+EphemeralEffect: `{"key":"EphemeralEffect","predicate":["off-guard"],"selectors":["strike-attack-roll","spell-attack-roll","strike-damage","attack-spell-damage"],"uuid":"Compendium.pf2e.conditionitems.Item.AJh5ex99aV6VTggg"}`

+#### Effect

+Create a new effect, adding the following Rule Element.
+You will have to remember to drop this on each NPC to add the toggle.
+I highly suggest naming the effect and unchecking the `Show token icon?` button to hide it from appearing.

+RollOption: `{"key":"RollOption","domain":"all","option":"off-guard","label":"Target is Off Guard","toggleable":true}`
+EphemeralEffect: `{"key":"EphemeralEffect","predicate":["off-guard"],"selectors":["strike-attack-roll","spell-attack-roll","strike-damage","attack-spell-damage"],"uuid":"Compendium.pf2e.conditionitems.Item.AJh5ex99aV6VTggg"}`

+### Large Token Drag Movement Highlighting

+This looks to be a native feature that v13 adds therefore I am not looking to add this feature.